coroutineDispatcher/rocket/README.md

 # Rocket
-A SharedPreferences library for Android
+A SharedPreferences library for Android , to speed up development

 # Download